mrtrom/mrtrom/README.md

 * 🌍  I'm based in Medellín, Colombia
 * ✉️  You can contact me at [ochoaseguralex@pm.me](mailto:ochoaseguralex@pm.me)
-* 🧠  I'm learning React, Svelte, Go!
+* 🧠  I'm learning Svelte and Go!